Bachelor of ScienceAdvanced Manufacturing

 Designing and Rapid Prototyping with Solid Modeling with parametric technology includes rapid prototyping, technical sketching, product design processes and the components/variables of good design will be applied.
 Utilizing CAD solids modeling software to create part models and assemblies will be covered.
 Product designs will be designed and analyzed for manufacturability, performance, and potential for profitability for a company.
 Oral presentations, patent searches and prototype development will be assigned and completed.

 This course is the conversion of CAD resources into NC machine code for the production of metallic and non-metallic products while integrated with industrial robots.
-Industrial robots will be introduced with hands-on programming of industrial robots and include tasks such as welding, palletizing, placement, finishing and robot integration into advanced manufacturing facilities.
+Robotics will be introduced with hands-on programming of industrial robots and include tasks such as pick-and-place, welding, palletizing, assembly, finishing and robot integration into advanced manufacturing facilities.

-This course furthers the investigation into automation systems dealing with automated manufacturing practices in CNC machines, PLC’s, vision systems, RFID and industrial robotics.
-Activities include automated handling and processing of materials using conveyors, positioners/workholders and industrial robots.
-Computer Integrated Manufacturing techniques including technologies such as sensing, vision, automated product identification, storage and retrieval are covered.
+This course furthers the investigation into automation systems dealing with automated manufacturing practices in CNC machines, PLCs, vision systems, RFID and industrial robotics.
+Activities include automated handling and processing of materials using conveyors, positioners/work-holders and industrial robots.
+Also, Computer Integrated Manufacturing (CIM) techniques including technologies such as sensing, vision, automated product identification, storage and retrieval are covered.

-This course in an introduction to advanced manufacturing techniques including setup and use of current and advanced material processing machines and devices, includes 5 axis milling, laser cutting, water knife utilization, EDM processing, digitation and multiple 3D printing experiences.
+This course in an introduction to advanced manufacturing techniques including setup and use of current and advanced material processing machines and devices, includes 3/5 axis milling, turning, laser cutting, water knife utilization, EDM processing, digitization, and multiple 3D-printing experiences.

 This course is the application of a combination of digital and analog logic technologies that will lay down a framework from which programmable logic controllers are programmed.
 The concepts of inputs, outputs, relay logic and ladder logic will be addressed.
 Industrial robots and automated devices will be introduced, on-line as well as pendent programming to include tasks such as pick and place, finish application and device integration.